teivah/cracking/README.md

 Binary tree: tree with each node has up to two children

-Binary search tree: binary tree in which every node must fit the property _all left descendents <= n < all right descendents_ *All nodes*!
+Binary search tree: binary tree in which every node must fit the property __all left descendents <= n < all right descendents__

 Balanced binary tree: left and right subtrees may not be exactly the same size but balance enough to ensure O(log n) times for insert and find